Last updated 03/10/2023

 POLICY

-- Telemonitoring is covered only when the services are from the originating site;
+- The services are from the originating site;

 - The client is cognitively capable to operate the equipment or has a willing and able person to assist in the transmission of electronic data;